 What is Spin for Steven?

-Spin for Steven is a student-ran cycling event organized by the men of Pi Kappa Alpha that benefits the Steven Vanover Memorial Research and Scholarship Fund.
+Spin for Steven is a student-run cycling event organized by the men of Pi Kappa Alpha that benefits the Steven Vanover Foundation.
 We focus to support the families and doctors fighting sarcoma and funding education.
-This year of fundraising ends in a celebration with a cycling circuit in which hundreds of cyclers ride stationary bikes for 30-minute increments.
-We are setting very high goals with hopes to see over 500 bikers and $10,000 raised.
+This year of fundraising ends in a celebration with a cycling circuit in which hundreds of cyclers ride stationary bikes for 15 minute increments.
+We are setting very high goals with hopes to see over 800 bikers and $40,000 raised!

-Spin for Steven shares the same goals of the Steven Vanover Memorial Research and Scholarship Fund: to spread awareness of rare cancers and to preserve the legacy of Steven Vanover.
+Spin for Steven shares the same goals of the Steven Vanover Foundation: to spread awareness of rare cancers and to preserve the legacy of Steven Vanover.

 Who Is Steven?